 “What’s your name?” he asked quietly.

 “What are you doing out here all by yourself Amanda?”

 “My p-puppy…he ran into the woods…I tried to catch him…and then…and then a monster…following me…l-lost…couldn’t find…my house…” was all she managed to get out before going into another crying fit.

 Minutes later she started to calm down a little and, after using the back of her mitten to wipe her eyes, she again looked at the boy.
 He gave her a sheepish smile.

 “I’m sorry Amanda.
 I was the one following you, I didn’t mean to scare you.
-I was on my way home from my friends house when I saw you and I just wanted to make sure you were okay.
+I had been on my way home from my friends house when I saw you and I just wanted to make sure you were okay.
 I am really sorry.”

 Amanda looked at the boy and noticed his coat for the first time.
-It was a long trench coat that hung down to the back of his calves when he was standing.
+He wore a long trench coat that hung down to the back of his calves when he was standing.
 Not a cape.
 She started to cry and laugh at the same time, relief mingled with exhaustion.

 “Where do you live?”

-After she finished describing her house he said he knew exactly where that was, a friend of his used to live there.
+After she finished describing her house he said he knew exactly how to get there, a friend of his used to live there.
 Assuring her that her puppy had found his way home by himself, he stood, took her hand and started leading her through the woods, practically retracing her every move.